OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 The ID of your workflow is `99`.
 The ID is needed to check the status, remove and get the output of the workflow.

-### Generating Subject Directory Files

-The subject directory file used by Fsurf when running a custom workflow can be generated in several ways:

-If you are starting with a MRI scan in mgz format, you can run `recon-all -s SUBJECT -i SUBJECT_FILE` where `SUBJECT` is the subject name (e.g. `MRN_3`) and `SUBJECT_FILE` is the name of the scan file (e.g. `MRN_3_defaced.mgz`).
-Once recon-all has completed, do the following:

-     $ cd SUBJECTS_DIR
-     $ zip -r SUBJECT_FILE.zip SUBJECT_NAME

-Here `SUBJECTS_DIR` should be the location of the FreeSurfer subjects directory, `SUBJECT_FILE` is the name that you'd like to use for the input file, and `SUBJECT_NAME` is the subject name.

-If you have already done some processing of the subject using FreeSurfer, then you can just do the following:

-     $ cd SUBJECTS_DIR
-     $ zip -r SUBJECT_FILE.zip SUBJECT_NAME

-Here `SUBJECTS_DIR` should be the location of the FreeSurfer subjects directory, `SUBJECT_FILE` is the name that you'd like to use for the input file, and `SUBJECT_NAME` is the subject name.

 ##  Listing Workflows